The Minox shutter blade mechanism

 The lens is under the gray circle.
 You can see that the window (1) extends directly to the lens.
 This means that the exposure begins immediately after the opening blade starts to moveto the left.

-After 1/1000 s, the closing blade is also released and also starts running.
+After 1/1000 s, the closing blade is also released and starts running.
 At exactly this moment, the opening blade has already reached the stop and the entire lens is open for this moment.
 After another 1/1000 s, the closing blade is at the stop and the lens is closed again.

 The blade hits the blade stop with a speed of 18 m/s ≈ 65 km/h.
 For comparison: A Formula 1 car needs a full 2 seconds from 0 to 65 km/h instead of 1/1000 s, see also Minox C advertisement July 1970: “Acceleration inside is over 3000 times faster than a starting racing car.
 In fact, the blades of the shutter system are so fast that you can accelerate from 0 to 50 km/h in 1/2000 of a second.)